The Scaremaker 1982 Review

 Review by Luisito Joaquín González

 This entry can best be described as the Ray Parlour of the slasher genre.
 If you think that sounds strange or don’t know who Ray Parlour is, then allow me to explain.
-He was a football (soccer) player.
-Or more specifically, a hard working midfielder for Arsenal who never really got the recognition that he deserved.
+He was a football (soccer) player; or more specifically, a hard working midfielder for Arsenal who never really got the recognition that he deserved.
 It was only after he was allowed to leave and then hung up his boots that his contribution was really noted.
-Looking back now, it’s easy to see that the Romford Pele was an energetic cog in the midfield engine room, who wasn’t flash or trendy and that probably contributed towards why he never reached superstar status.
+Looking back now, it’s easy to see that the Romford Pele was an energetic cog in the midfield engine room, who wasn’t flash or trendy and perhaps solely because of that, he never reached superstar status.
 He was recently voted as one of the most underrated players of all time, so now, post playing days, people think of him more fondly than they had when he was in the midst of his career.

 The Scaremaker is a similar case as in it doesn’t have gore effects by Tom Savini, it doesn’t boast a soon to be superstar in its cast and it wasn’t banned or tortured by censors upon release.
 What it does offer however is a slick stalk and slash adventure with a few sublime touches.